depixels/TinyAlign/README.md

 TinyAlign is a retrieval-augmented lightweight vision-language modeling project built on top of [TinyLLaVA Factory](https://github.com/TinyLLaVA/TinyLLaVA_Factory).

-This repository implements the codebase behind the paper [TinyAlign: Boosting Lightweight Vision-Language Models by Mitigating Modal Alignment Bottlenecks](https://arxiv.org/abs/2505.12884).
-According to the project status provided by the author, this work was accepted to Findings of ACL 2026.
+This repository contains the official code for [TinyAlign: Boosting Lightweight Vision-Language Models by Mitigating Modal Alignment Bottlenecks](https://arxiv.org/abs/2505.12884), accepted to Findings of ACL 2026.

 ## Overview